altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 }
 {
-*Robert Glass of the tok refocused the microscope*
-~A row of scientists were in a row: repeating a chemical process~ ~Around it other shells like itself~
+*Robert Glass of the tok refocused the microscope* ~Scientists were in a row: repeating a chemical process~ ~Around Robert were other shells like itself~
 ~The problem with being a smaller part of a bigger thing is the inability to know that larger thing~ ~But being so interconnected you knew a lot more otherwise~ ~Al-tok wanted to grow: more it did not want to abide any limits~